Serve with Commonwealth Corps

 Education

 The mission of Whale & Dolphin Conservation (WDC) is to amaze people with the wonder of whales and dolphins and inspire global action to protect them.
-WDC will host two full-time Commonwealth Corps members who will serve as Education & Outreach Specialists to educate people of different ages, backgrounds and abilities in Massachusetts.
-Through their service, members will help increase conservation literacy of marine mammals by increasing our number of individual contacts, seek and build strategic relationships with schools, teachers and community partners, and develop high-quality, inquiry-based lessons and activities that will continue to be utilized for years to come.
-In addition, they will leverage 50 volunteers that will be engaged in education & outreach.
+WDC will host two full-time Commonwealth Corps members who will educate people of different ages, backgrounds and abilities throughout Massachusetts.
+Members will help increase awareness of marine mammal conservation by seeking and building strategic relationships with community partners and developing and delivering high-quality, engaging education & outreach lessons.
+The Public Outreach & Education Specialist will develop a feasibility study and plan for a visitor center that includes researching community needs, evaluating risks and challenges, developing a budget, and designing content for display.
+Lastly, they will leverage over 60 volunteers involved with WDC programs.

 Greater Boston